thewbman/AlsoEnergyNativeCodeChallenge/README.md

 # Wes Brown challenge results
 - I have checked in all code for the challenge.
 I have updated the document below with `my comments` in code quotes
 - There is a single Visual Studio solution that includes all code for all parts of this challenge.
+If I was actually developing these functional elements they would probably be in seperate solutions and/or seperate source code locations.

 # Instructions
 - You will need Visual Studio to complete challenges outlined below.
 We suggest you utilize one of the community editions provided at https://www.visualstudio.com/downloads/